Pressio/pressio4py/docs/pages/tutorials/tutorial1.md

 For example, in a finite-volume code, one stores contiguously all field values of a given cell, for all cells.
 This is common, for example, when the application needs to do implicit time-integration such that a large system needs to be solved.
+The code snippet below demonstrates how to setup such linear mapping between rank-1 states.
 ```py
 @codesnippet
 ../../../tutorials/tut_linear_decoder/main.py